agsb/minute/docs/NGSList.md

-NGSList.md

-_this file is a stub_
+_this file is a work in progress_

 # Service List

-the New General Service List <http://www.newgeneralservicelist.org/> compiles the most important words for second language learners of English (NGSL), using a corpus of 273,613,534 words plus New Academic Word List (NAWL), TOEIC Service List (TSL) and Business Service List (BSL), for 31241 words with relative frequencies.
+the [New General Service List](http://www.newgeneralservicelist.org/) compiles the most important 2809 words for second language learners of English (NGSL), using a corpus of 273,613,534 words, plus more New Academic Word List (NAWL), TOEIC Service List (TSL) and Business Service List (BSL), with relative frequencies.

 <https://academic.oup.com/applij/article/36/1/1/226623>

 <https://en.wikipedia.org/wiki/New_General_Service_List>

-"Standard frequency index (SFI) is an index derived from frequency per million words (U) and is calculated using the formula 10 (log U + 4).
-SFI provides the researcher with an index that is easily under- stood: SFI= 90 means that a word occurs once every ten tokens; SFI = 80, once every 100 tokens; SFI = 70, once every 1,000 tokens; and so on." <adapted from https://discovery.ucl.ac.uk/id/eprint/1517148/>
+"Standard frequency index (SFI) is an index derived from frequency per million words (U) and is calculated using the formula bellow.
+The SFI provides the researcher with an index that is easily under- stood: SFI= 90 means that a word occurs once every ten tokens; SFI = 80, once every 100 tokens; SFI = 70, once every 1,000 tokens; and so on." <adapted from https://discovery.ucl.ac.uk/id/eprint/1517148/>

+                SFI = 10 * ( log10 ( U ) + 4), U in frequency per millions

 ## processing